Pinehurst, Nova Scotia

-Pinehurst (population around 500) is a small village along the LaHave River between New Germany and Wentzell's Lake in Nova Scotia from 44°31'58.21"N lat, 64°41'56.87"W long to 44°29'5.74"N lat, 64°37'53.69"W long.
+Pinehurst (population around 500) is a small community in the Canadian province of Nova Scotia, located along the LaHave River between New Germany and Wentzell's Lake in Nova Scotia.
 It is a stopping place on Trunk 10, which runs from Bridgewater to Middleton.

 Economy

 In the early 1990s, an Irving Oil service station was the main economic source for the village but was torn down in the late 1990s.
 Pinehurst has no community council.
 The only major business within the village limits is the New Germany Building Supply.
 Most people from this village seek work in Middleton, New Germany, Bridgewater, Halifax and any other major towns in the South Shore Region.

 The Pinehurst area is part of the Lunenburg County Christmas Tree Growers' Association with many private growers who are very busy from mid November to mid December harvesting trees for export and also for private sale.
 Many of the growers even allow people to go into the "lots" and pick and cut their own trees.